 1. Lightweight Theme

-As a theme that prioritize performance, Astra’s base theme is quite lightweight.
-On their website, they advertise that the theme is less than 50KB gzipped.
+As a theme that prioritizes performance, Astra's base theme is quite lightweight.
+On their website, they advertise that the theme is less than 50KB when gzipped.

-The main reason behind this lightweightedness is that Astra doesn’t depend on any heavy libraries like jQuery.
+The main reason why it's so lightweight is that Astra doesn’t depend on any heavy libraries like jQuery.

 2. Vast Library of Starter Sites